floki1250/instgaramClone/README.md

 # Instagram
  Clone - Nuxt 3 App

 This project is an Instagram clone built using [Nuxt 3](https://v3.nuxtjs.org/), a powerful framework based on Vue 3.
-The app features user authentication, photo uploads, real-time interactions (likes and comments), and responsive design.

 ## Technologies Used

 - **Nuxt 3** - Framework based on Vue.js for SSR and static site generation